Connect AI Assistants (MCP)

 Section titled “What You’ll Accomplish”You’ll connect an AI assistant like Claude or Cursor to your IDEQO account.
 After that, you can manage your social content by chatting.
 For example:

-“Create a post about our summer sale, add the product image from this URL, and schedule it to Instagram and LinkedIn for Friday at 2pm.”
+“Create a post about our summer sale, write a shorter version for X and a longer one for LinkedIn, upload the product photo, and schedule it to Instagram and LinkedIn for Friday at 2pm.”

-Your assistant does the rest inside IDEQO.
-Drafts, media, and schedules all appear in your dashboard as if you created them yourself.
+Your assistant handles all of that inside IDEQO.
+Drafts, media, overrides, and schedules appear in your dashboard as if you created them yourself.

 What Is MCP?